Ruth C. Moon

 - Introduction to Public Speaking

-- Reviewer for journalism studies division, International Communication Association conference, 2019.
+- Reviewer for Journalism Studies Division, International Communication Association conference, 2019-present.

 - Reviewer, Public Opinion Quarterly, 2018.

 - Staff representative, Seattle Pacific University Board of Student Media, 2018–19.